nyukhalov/CarND-PID-Control-Project/writeup.md

 ## Conclusion

-In this project I implemented and tuned PID controller which successfully drove a car thoughout a virtual track in the simulator.
+In this project I implemented and tuned PID controller which successfully drove a car thoughout a virtual track in the simulator at 30 MPH.

+The low-pass filter was used to tolarate spikes in steering values which made the car driving much more smooth.

 The `twiddle` algorithm along with the ability of the simulator to programmatically restart car's position allowed me to implement an automated solution for choosing controller's hyperparameters.

+The final hyperparameters' values were choosen manually.
+The knowledle about the parameters' nature helped to find the right values faster.